R2Northstar/ModdingDocs/docs/source/native/async.rst

         Disconnects the callback from the signal.

+	.. cpp:function:: void AddOutput( string outputName, string | entity target, string inputName, string parameter = "", float delay = 0, float maxFires = 0 )

+		Connects an output on this entity to an input on another entity via code.
+The ``target`` can be a name or a named entity.

 	.. cpp:function:: void Fire( string signal, string param = "", float delay = 0, entity activator = null, entity caller = null )

 		Fire a signal on this entity, with optional parm and delay